concinim/wh-acd/platform-metrics.md

 6. Provision an instance of the {{site.data.keyword.mon_full_notm}} service.

-   After you provision the Sysdig instance, the *Observabvility* page opens.
+   After you provision the Monitoring instance, the *Observabvility* page opens.
 To continue working with {{site.data.keyword.cloud_notm}}, go back to the {{site.data.keyword.cloud_notm}} UI.
    {: note}

 ## Viewing metrics
 {: #view_metrics}

-To monitor {{site.data.keyword.wh-acd_short}} metrics, you must launch the Sysdig web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.cloud_notm}} instance is available.
+To monitor {{site.data.keyword.wh-acd_short}} metrics, you must launch the Monitoring web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.cloud_notm}} instance is available.
 {: important}

-There are different options to launch the Sysdig web UI and monitor metrics that are described in the following section.
+There are different options to launch the Monitoring web UI and monitor metrics that are described in the following section.

-### Launching Sysdig web UI from the {{site.data.keyword.wh-acd_short}} dashboard
+### Launching Monitoring web UI from the {{site.data.keyword.wh-acd_short}} dashboard
 {: #view_metrics_opt1}

-Complete the following steps to launch the Sysdig web UI from the {{site.data.keyword.cloud_notm}} dashboard:
+Complete the following steps to launch the Monitoring web UI from the {{site.data.keyword.cloud_notm}} dashboard:

 1. Log in to {{site.data.keyword.cloud_notm}}.